Requirements To Board Transport

 2. Read rule 1 again.

 3. Federal Regulations require that all canines being transported within the United States have a current Department of Agriculture Interstate Health Certificate issued from a Veterinarian licensed by the state, which the canine was picked up from.
 Dated no longer than 10 days before the canine is dropped off in New England.
 This certificate MUST accompany the canine along with copies of all vaccine and medical records.
 This certificate insures everyone involved that the canine is healthy, up to date on vaccines, and not communicable in even the slightest way.
 The Health certificate should be addressed to the adopter or foster who is picking up the dog.
-If your Vet does not have Health Certificates from the State Department Agriculture, use this form:

 ANY DOG LACKING THIS DOCUMENT WILL BE REFUSED TRANSPORT.
 DON’T EVEN ASK!!!